keiththarp/day-by-day-planner/README.md

 ## Lessons In Coding

 After getting my MVP set up and deployed, I worked on fine-tuning the code and add a couple features I had in mind.
 This process helped me familiarize myself with building html elements on the fly with JavaScript/Jquery.
+Several fun logic problems to work through, especially with the bonus items like clearing the calendar each day and setting the sliding clock.

 **Updating colors**